Updated 27 June 2025

 Step 5: Gradually extend crate time

-By now your dog should be pretty comfortable with the crate.
-Extend crate time gradually with the door locked, starting with a few minutes and slowly increasing the duration.
+The next step of the crate training process is to desensitize your dog to extended time in the crate.
+By now your dog should be pretty comfortable with the crate itself.
+Increase the time in the crate gradually with the door locked, starting with a few minutes and slowly increasing the duration.
 Practice leaving the room while your dog is in their crate to help them adjust to being alone.
 Again, take a step back if they seem distressed.

-- Take it sloooow: Go at an extra gentle pace with crate training, making sure every crate experience is positive.
+- Take it slow.
+Go at an extra gentle pace with crate training, making sure every crate experience is positive.
 Lots of praise, treats, and patience will make all the difference and will build positive associations with alone time.

 “When a person has been away from their dog, especially if it’s been for hours, the human tends to feel bad and wants to make up the lost time.